Tony Dews

-Tony Oshey Dews (born June 6, 1973) is an American football coach who is the tight ends coach for the Tennessee Titans of the National Football League (NFL).
+Tony Oshey Dews (born June 6, 1973) is an American football coach who is the running backs coach for the New England Patriots of the National Football League (NFL).
 He has coached at nine different colleges and has coached every offensive and defensive position except quarterback.
-He played college football at Liberty.
+He played college football at Liberty University.

 College career

 Tony Dews played college football as a tight end for Liberty University under head coach Sam Rutigliano.
 He played from 1992 to 1995, and was the team's leading receiver among tight ends his final two years.
 He graduated with a bachelor's degree in 1996.

 Coaching career

 Early career

 Dews coached the offensive line at Bainbridge High School in Bainbridge, Georgia in 1997.

 College coaching

 Dews coached the defensive line for Millersville University in 1998.
 He then became a graduate assistant for West Virginia in 1999, engaging with the offensive line and defensive backs.
 Dews helped the team win the Music City Bowl in 2000.
 He then graduated with a master's degree from West Virginia in 2001.
 Upon graduating, Dews coached the offensive line for California University of Pennsylvania in 2002 and defensive line at Holy Cross in 2003.
 He moved on to Central Michigan and coached the tight ends and special teams from 2004 to 2005.
 He then became the linebackers and special teams coach for UNLV in 2006.
 Dews returned to West Virginia in 2007 to coach wide receivers, helping them to win the Fiesta Bowl.
 From 2008 to 2010, Dews coached wide receivers and was the punt team coordinator for Michigan.
 In 2011, he coached tight ends and was the recruiting coordinator for Pitt.
 From 2012 to 2016, Dew was the wide receivers coach for Arizona, helping them reach four bowl games and winning three.
 In 2017, Dews once again returned to West Virginia, this time as the running backs coach.
 The team reached the Heart of Dallas Bowl, losing to Utah.